jensengillett/verificationbot/README.md

 Discord verification bot designed for postsecondary institutions.
 Fully modular and configurable.

 # Background
-This project started as a small project for the UVic Engineering and Computer Science discord.
+This project started as a small project for the UVic Engineering and Computer Science Discord server.
 With a growing server population, we wanted to make an automated system to stop non-UVic students from accessing the remainder of the Discord server.
 It was with this goal in mind that this bot was initially created.

-As the bot has been an effective stopgap for keeping trolls and non-UVic students out of our discord server, other servers started to take notice.
-Thanks to the Fall 2020 semester being fully online, many discord servers popped up, some with thousands of members, and the lack of a verification system has become a concern.
+As the bot has been an effective stopgap for keeping trolls and non-UVic students out of our Discord server, other servers started to take notice.
+Thanks to the Fall 2020 semester being fully online, many Discord servers popped up, some with thousands of members, and the lack of a verification system has become a concern.

 The bot code was therefore rewritten to be fully modularized; every aspect that is necessary to control is located within the *config.json* file created by the bot.